noorannooran/exams/Security/review.md

 #### Summary
 > Networks = high priority, single vulnerability = thousands of devices

 ## Host, Application and Data Security
+- list steps for securing a host computer
+- define application security
+- explain how to secure data

 ## Quiz 1 A&A